 Chat rooms provide both open and private forums of conversation.
-Some members of diaspora communities choose to use chat rooms to communicate with family and friends in countries with repressive environments because users can choose to be anonymous.
-This anonymity allows to them speak about issues they may not feel safe to publicly talk about.
+Some advocates use chat rooms to communicate with family and friends in countries with repressive environments because users can choose to be anonymous.
+This anonymity allows to them speak about issues they may not feel safe to talk about publicly.
 Anonymity does, however make it more difficult to verify the credibility of the speaker.
 As with blogs and other sources, monitors should take care to verify the information with secondary sources.